-There is an interesting webpage (http://rationalwiki.org/wiki/Pseudomathematics) that states:
+There is an interesting webpage (https://rationalwiki.org/wiki/Pseudomathematics) that states:

 If only everything was as black and white as that suggests.
 The reality is that there are numerous mathematical statements which are widely accepted as correct by the vast majority of mathematicians, in spite of there not actually being a rigorous proof of the statement.
 The fact is that a mathematician cannot possibly examine every proof, and that means that he often relies on what he perceives to be the commonly accepted belief.
 In most cases, the commonly accepted belief that there is a rigorous proof of a certain mathematical statement is correct, but that is not always the case.

-There are well-documented instances where errors in mathematical proofs have not been discovered for several years after they were first published, including proofs that received widespread attention (see, for example,Kempe’s flawed proof and Tait’s flawed proof).
+There are well-documented instances where errors in mathematical proofs have not been discovered for several years after they were first published, including proofs that received widespread attention, see for example,Kempe’s flawed proof and Tait’s flawed proof.
+(Footnote: A proof of the four color map theorem was published by the prominent mathematician Alfred Kempe in 1879, and which received widespread acclaim.
+Eleven years later, an error was found in the proof.
+Another proof of the four color map theorem was published by Peter Guthrie Tait in 1880.
+Again, it was eleven years before anyone discovered that there was an error in the proof.
+See also the web-page Mathoverflow: Widely accepted mathematical results that were later shown to be wrong which details numerous instances of proofs later discovered to be erroneous.)
 And these were not proofs where one language makes statements about another language, and where there is a possibility of language confusion.

 What is so curious about mathematicians is that you would expect that if someone points out that a proof is not sufficiently rigorous, or that it includes an inadmissible step, the mathematician would be grateful that that was brought to his attention.
 But what actually happens?
 When it is pointed out that certain proofs, such as various proofs of incompleteness, including Gödel’s original proof and many other proofs of incompleteness (see The flaw in Gödel’s incompleteness proof: here and Analysis of incompleteness proofs: here) are not actually as rigorous as a mathematical proof should be, mathematicians refuse to accept the facts.
 When it is pointed out that such a proof includes an unproven assumption instead of a rigorous logical argument, or when it is pointed out that a step in the proof relies on a step that is mathematically inadmissible, they seem to take it as an affront, as an insult to their self-perception as bastions of absolute correctness.